A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

     - adjustment for level 9 - add 1x Ogre Boss*
     - B29 and B30 are likely to run together and become a severe to extreme threat.

-- **Loot:** Boots of Elvenkind, Love letters, nymph hair, silver locket in a jewelry box worth a total of 32 gp
+- **Loot:** Boots of Elvenkind, Love letters, nymph hair, silver locket in a jewelry box
 - **Loot:** (Dorella) Greater Mistform Elixir,
 - **Loot:** (Ogre Boss) +1 Ogre Hook